Jayda Coleman: College career

 Coleman began her collegiate career for the Oklahoma Sooners in 2021.
 Coleman was named the Big 12 Player of the Week for the week ending May 11, 2021.
 She finished the weekend batting .625 with six RBIs, one home run, one double and nine putouts from centerfield.
 She finished the season with a .478 batting average, with 46 RBI, 66 runs scored, 31 walks, eight home runs and 19 stolen bases, with a team-best .584 on-base percentage.
 Her on-base percentage and stolen bases ranked first in the Big 12 and she was second behind her teammate Tiare Jennings in runs scored and batting average.
 She ranked in the top 10 nationally in runs per game (3rd), doubles (4th) on-base percentage (5th) and batting average (8th).

 During game three of the championships series at the 2021 Women's College World Series, Coleman was 2-for-3 with a home run and three RBI to help the Sooners win the national championship.
 Following an outstanding season she was named first team All-Big 12, all-Big 12 Freshman team, and first team All-American.
 She was also named a top-three finalist for NFCA National Freshman of the Year.

 During her sophomore year in 2022, she batted .429, with seven home runs, 37 RBIs, a .590 on-base percentage and led the team with 13 stolen bases.
 Her .590 on-base percentage ranked third in the NCAA.
 In the field, she had a perfect 1.000 fielding percentage with 32 putouts and three assists.
 During conference play, she held a conference-best on-base percentage of .614 with 17 walks, four stolen bases and 21 runs, including one home run, two doubles and eight RBIs.
 Following the season she was named a first-team All-American.

+During her junior year in 2023, she led the Big 12 in on-base percentage, runs per game, slugging percentage and total bases.
+Following the season she was named Big 12 Conference Softball Player of the Year.
+She helped lead Oklahoma to their third consecutive national championship.

+During her senior year in 2024, she started all 65 games and hit .385 with nine doubles, one triple, 13 home runs, and 44 RBI.
+Coleman was 0-for-3 in game one of the 2024 Women's College World Series semifinals against Florida.
+During game two she was 1-for-3 with a bunt single and a walk, and struck out in the first inning and popped up to short in the sixth.
+Prior to her final at-bat, Alyssa Brito prayed over Coleman.
+She then hit a walk-off home run in the bottom of the eighth inning to help Oklahoma advance to the Women's College World Series finals.
+She helped lead Oklahoma to their fourth consecutive national championship.